stencila/stencila/schema/organization/Person.md

 }
 ```

 YAML provides a more readable format for providing details about a person in places like Markdown front-matter.
-In the following example, we take advantage of [property aliases](/docs/property-aliases) to use the shorter `prefix` and `suffix` property names, and the US convention of `fistNames` and `lastName` (instead of `givenNames` and `familyNames`).
-We also use [property parsing](/docs/property-parsing) to be be able to write `fistNames` as a space separated values.
+In the following example, we take advantage of [property aliases](/docs/property-aliases) to use the shorter `prefix` and `suffix` property names, and the US convention of `firstNames` and `lastName` (instead of `givenNames` and `familyNames`).
+We also use [property parsing](/docs/property-parsing) to be be able to write `firstNames` as a space separated values.

 ```markdown
 ---